sprakash57/discogspedia/README.md

 ## Area of Improvements

-- More test cases can be added for `common-components`.
-- I tried my best to implement `Neumorphic` designs.
-Color combinations or UX can be improved with the help of some design system or UI toolkit.
-Pure vanilla Sass modules are my favourite for now 😅.
+- Type-ahead feature for the search bar.
+- Back link to Deiscogs website as credit.
-- PWA and offline needs more polishing or maybe better approach since this is my first ever attempt to achieve these.
+- PWA and offline needs more polishing or maybe better approach.
+- List virtualization.